mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

 A Pool MUST also have a method of clearing all `Connections <#connection>`_ for a specific ``serviceId`` for use when in load balancer mode.
 This method increments the generation of the pool for that specific ``serviceId`` in the generation map.
-A PoolClearedEvent MUST be emitteed after incrementing the generation.
+A PoolClearedEvent MUST be emitted after incrementing the generation.
 Note that this method MUST NOT transition the pool to the "paused" state and MUST NOT clear the WaitQueue.